FIG. 1

 disk are synchronized and made co-rotational, such a

-co-rotational configuration makes the generator one piece like
+co-rotational configuration makes the generator one piece

-earth's molten, electrically conductive iron core also
+that the earth's molten, electrically conductive iron core

-arrangement.
-The inventors stumbled upon this concept while
+circular arrangement.
+The inventors stumbled upon this

-orbiting, multi-rotor homopolar generator assembly would be
+found that an orbiting, multi-rotor homopolar generator

-analogous to the earth's electrically conductive,
+assembly would be analogous to the earth's electrically

-multi-vortex, magnetic, molten iron core.
+conductive, multi-vortex, magnetic, molten iron core.

-[0074] The field rotation paradox can be easily resolved by an
+[0074] The field rotation paradox can be easily resolved by

-amateur DIY (Do It Yourself ) scientist by comparing the
+an amateur DIY (Do It Yourself ) scientist by comparing the

 interception of a linear magnetic field vs. a rotating